-Sir, my son have taken loan from Bank of Baroda and he failed to repayment so bank is now initiating proceeding against me for recovery of loan.
-I was guarantor of the loan.
+Sir, my son has taken a loan from Bank of Baroda and he failed to repayment so the bank is now initiating proceeding against me for recovery of the loan.
+I was the guarantor of the loan.
 I am 65 years old and this is my one and only house.
-Bank filed case before DRT.
+Bank filed a case before DRT.
 Now recovery officer came to my home and said that your house shall be auctioned in next month.

-You are liable to repayment the loan amount because you are guarantor of the loan.
+You are liable to repay the loan amount because you are the guarantor of the loan.
 According to section 128 of the Indian Contract Act, guarantor’s liability is co-extensive with that of the principal debtor, unless it is otherwise provided by the contract.

 If there is any provision in the contract that guarantor shall not be liable for any legal proceeding then you can object this proceeding.
-But it seems that there in no such provision in agreement because DRT accepted this proceeding and initiated process of recovery.
+But it seems that there is no such provision in agreement because DRT accepted this proceeding and initiated the process of recovery.

-You may file an application either before DRT or Permanent lok adalat for one time settlement of loan.
-If creditor and borrower are agree to settle the loan through extra judicial proceeding then lok adalat will pass an award according to agreement between creditor and borrower.
+You may file an application either before DRT or Permanent Lok Adalat for one-time settlement of the loan.
+If creditor and borrower agree to settle the loan through extra-judicial proceeding then lok Adalat will pass an award according to the agreement between creditor and borrower.
 This the only option you may avail.